klusta-team/klustaviewa/README.md

 #### IPython 1.0.dev

 This step is optional and only useful to experienced users.
 If IPython 1.0.dev is installed, then you will have the possibility to open an IPython terminal in the context of the GUI.
-This allows you to access all elements and data variables programatically.
+This lets you access all elements and data variables programatically.
 To install this version of IPython, do the following:

   * Ensure that any version of IPython is uninstalled.
   * Install pygments with `pip install pygments`